 And a beautiful bier shall be made for me.

-The coffin was covered with a mort cloth (or plaid if the family were too poor).
-25 The chairs were overturned once the coffin lifted off them and left there.
+The coffin was covered with a mort cloth (or plaid if the family were too poor). [footnote] The Mort cloth was provided for a rent from the kirk.
+The money from the rent going to the poor. [/footnote] The chairs were overturned once the coffin lifted off them and left there.
 These were only righted after sunset and after having been washed.
 If these chairs weren’t over turned the spirit might return to them.
 This would show proper procedure was broken and caused the dead to be restless.

 On the “beerial lift” all the animals were loosed from the farm gates and driven along.
 It was not uncommon to see a funeral followed by baying cattle and was a mark of awe and reverence for the departed.
 Some funerals also had their own professional keeners that I’ve already mentioned.